 Another key aspect of this chocolate pound cake recipe, setting it apart from others is the addition of sour cream.
-The sour cream for starters gives the cake a denser and moist crumb.
+The sour cream, for starters, gives the cake a denser and moist crumb.
 Cause, who’s got time for dry baked goods?
-Certainly not you, and definitely not I.
+Certainly not you.

 This cake is an over-the-top chocolatey experience.
-It is moist, tender in crumb and everything you could ever want in a chocolate pound cake…or breakfast.
-Whatevs.
+It is moist, tender in crumb and everything you could ever want in a chocolate pound cake.
 Please, enjoy.

 - 1/4 cup + 1 cup unsalted butter room temperature